anoopsarkar/compilers-class-hw/decafast/README.md

 The following changes were made on Jun 11, 2016 to the testcases, the Decaf spec and the Decaf AST definition in Decaf.asdl.

+To get the updated files for hw2 go to your cloned repo for `compilers-class-hw`

+    cd your-path-to/compilers-class-hw
+    git pull origin master

 ## Testcases changed

 The testcases were updated.
 Some files were removed and some were